Standards for pre-registration midwifery programmes

 It's important to read these standards along with other parts of Realising professionalism: Standards for education and training:

-- what midwives need to know and be able to do, by the time they register with us
+- Clarity on what midwives need to know and be able to do, by the time they register with us

-- what approved education institutions (AEIs) and their practice learning partners must provide when delivering education and training courses
+- Our expectations of what approved education institutions and their practice learning partners must do for delivering NMC-approved programmes for nurses, midwives and nursing associates.

 How these standards were developed